 How Much Is a Two Dollar Bill Worth?

-Shrouded with mystery and sometimes met with disbelief, the two dollar bill is quite possibly the most unique paper note currently circulating in the United States.
-With an portrait of Thomas Jefferson on the obverse of the note and a depiction of the signing of the Declaration of Independence on the reverse, two dollar bills are very pleasing to the eye.
+Shrouded with mystery and sometimes met with disbelief, the two-dollar bill is quite possibly the most unique paper note currently circulating in the United States.
+With a portrait of Thomas Jefferson on the obverse of the note and a depiction of the signing of the Declaration of Independence on the reverse, two-dollar bills are very pleasing to the eye.

-Unfortunately, its long running unpopularity and discontinuation in 2003 has resulted in very little usage in circulation today.
+Unfortunately, its long-running unpopularity and discontinuation in 2003 have resulted in very little usage in circulation today.
 Its rarity has caused the misinformed belief that the bills are somehow very valuable.
-The truth is, the two dollar bill is worth a whopping $2.
+The truth is the two-dollar bill is worth a whopping two dollars.